SAP/sap-btp-reference-architectures/hyperscalers/openai/OpenAI.md

 **Flexibility**: By changing the underlying corpus, RAG can be adapted to different domains or knowledge bases.

-**Memory Efficiency**: Instead of having to fine-tune the LLMl to learn about the domain, RAG leverages external data sources, keeping the model manageable best and adaptable.
+**Memory Efficiency**: Instead of having to fine-tune the LLMl to learn about the domain, RAG leverages external data sources, keeping the model manageable best and exchangable.

 ### Examples in an SAP Context

-The reference architecture illustrates a (multi-tenant) application developed by a potential SAP partner or customer, tailored for SAP Business Technology Platform (SAP BTP).
+The reference architecture illustrates a (multitenant) application developed by a potential SAP partner or customer, tailored for SAP Business Technology Platform (SAP BTP).
 This scenario presents a (SaaS) solution for enhancing customer support within a travel agency, utilizing advanced email insights and automation.
 The system analyzes incoming emails using Large Language Models (LLMs) to offer core insights such as categorization, sentiment analysis and urgency assessment.
 It goes beyond basic analysis by extracting key facts and customizable fields like location, managed through a dedicated configuration page.

 In this use case, the RAG feature involves utilizing email embeddings to identify similar historical emails, aiding in understanding how similar requests were handled previously.
 This fosters consistent and efficient customer service.
 The code also demonstrates the capabilities of summarizing and translating both email subject and body, enabling streamlined comprehension across languages.